6-Days New York City Itinerary: the best traveler tips

 Day 6: From the top of the Empire State Building

-The exterior of the MoMa| ©Wikimedia
+The exterior of MoMa| ©Wikimedia

-The exterior of the MoMa| ©Wikimedia
+The exterior of MoMa| ©Wikimedia

-Book your official Empire State Building ticket
+Book your official ticket to the Empire State Building

 The contemporary charm of MoMA

-Book your entrance to the MoMa without queues
+Book your ticket to MoMa without queuing

 Chelsea Market: a culinary experience

-Head to the Meatpacking District, a former industrial area of slaughterhouses converted into a trendy neighborhood with boutiques, art galleries and amazing restaurants.
+Head to the Meatpacking District, a former industrial area of slaughterhouses converted into a trendy neighborhood with boutiques, art galleries, and amazing restaurants.

-Book your tour of the High Line, Chelsea and the Meatpacking District
+Book your tour of the High Line, Chelsea, and the Meatpacking District

 Times Square and Broadway

-Book Broadway tickets
+Book tickets for Broadway